 1919: Rotary phone

 When Alexander Graham Bell invented the telephone in 1876, he probably didn’t imagine how far it would come over the next century and a half.
 In 1919, the American Bell Telephone Company launched national service for rotary dial phones, the first mass-produced phone controlled by the user.
 When push-button phones were installed in 1963, people reluctantly bid goodbye to their rotary phones.
-Even those are slowly being replaced, as more people make the switch to communicating solely by cell phone.
+Even those are becoming obsolete, as more people make the switch to communicating solely by cellphone.

 1920: Life Savers Malt-O-Milk

 Life Savers rolled out Malt-O-Milk to little fanfare.
 The flavor neither freshened your breath nor gave you a "pick-me-up” like its fruity cousins, and was discontinued within a couple of years.

 Just over 1 million Peace Dollars were minted in 1921.
 After silver was depleted in 1928, Peace Dollar production ceased until late 1933 when President Roosevelt issued a proclamation to mint a small number of silver dollars in 1934 and 1935.

 Who knew when Yamaha rolled out its hand-wound gramophone that the device would be the inspiration for the Grammy award?
 As sound technology continued to improve through the 20th century (especially with the invention of the radio), the gramophone morphed into the record players we know today.

 You may also like: Do you know your state nicknames?

 1925: Burma Shave

 A brand of brushless shaving cream called Burma-Shave was the first of its kind to hit it big with the public.
 That popularity was more than likely due to a brilliant advertising campaign along American roadways.
 In 1963, the company was acquired by Phillip Morris, which began removing Burma Shave's famous road signs.
 By 1966, production was moved to New Jersey and then discontinued altogether.